-What risks?
-How does this apply to us?
-Well, it seems too obvious to miss the call to us to take risks as we take the next steps towards redeveloping the property upon which we sit today.
+So how does this apply to us?
+Well, it seems too obvious to miss the call to us to take risks as we move forward towards redeveloping the property upon which we sit today.
 While the parable is not exactly about finances, just like the servants in the parable we have been handed a valuable asset from those who have preceded us in this congregation.
-We are faced with the choice of 'burying' that asset by simply continuing to sit on it, and also with the choice of investing the asset with the hope and expectation of returning more to our Lord.
-Earlier this year the congregation decided enthusiastically to pursue the latter course - to invest, and this week the Trustees have taken the step of formally acknowledging our intent to proceed.
-Since I post these sermons online on the website I will not go into more detail here but we will talk more on this in a few minutes.
+We were faced with the choice of 'burying' that asset by simply continuing to sit on it but also with the choice of investing the asset with the hope and expectation of returning more to our Lord.
+Almost three years ago now you as a congregation decided enthusiastically to pursue the latter course - to invest, and today we stand on the brink of seeing this risk yield a wonderful return in the form of a magnificent new building with which to pursue our ministry and missions to our community and the world!

-Suffice it to say that while we have, with the help of our legal team and with what can only be considered some divine intervention, done due diligence and brought the risk to an astounding minimum - certainly low enough to satisfy our Presbytery and probably everyone here - this is still a kind of "heart-stopping" moment as we consider the magnitude of the challenges that lie before us.
+While we have with the help of our legal team and with what can only be considered some divine intervention done due diligence and brought the risk to an astounding minimum this is still a kind of "heart-stopping" moment as we consider the magnitude of the challenges that lie before us.
 At the same time, this is also an energizing and hopeful moment as we consider the new opportunities for ministry and mission that can be opened up down this path, and this parable gives us renewed hope that the path of risky faith is indeed the one to follow.

 It should be readily apparent from the parable that we are being exhorted to take risks, to move boldly forward, to make the investment of ourselves knowing that we will be forever changed, and to know that the change will be welcomed by our master.
 We can't know with any clarity what the changes will be in us as individuals, or in us as a group (that's why it's called 'risk' - if we knew exactly with total certainty what was coming there would be no risk at all!)
 Risk is defined as 'being vulnerable', and the parable is a reassurance that vulnerability is a good thing.
-It's a sad truth that those congregations who try to minimize the risk of change sooner or later find themselves turning into a seniors' tour group on a Greyhound to Ghostville, an outing into oblivion.